-To celebrate his big day, we're looking back at 40 of the greatest gifts Bryant has given to the game of basketball.
+To celebrate the announcement, we're looking back at 40 of the greatest gifts Bryant has given to the game of basketball.
 From his influence on today's generation of players to his off-the-court impact, here are 40 things we can thank Kobe for…

 1) Mamba Mentality